Remuneration policy

 Link between performance and pay

-One of the key elements of CEB’s Group Remuneration Policy is the description of the appraisal process, a summary of which is given here:
+One of the key elements of CEB’s Group Remuneration Policy is the description of the performance review process, a summary of which is given here:

-On the basis of predetermined and assessable objectives comprising financial and non-financial elements, and on the basis of annually determined company focus objectives and competences, an employee’s overall performance assessment is determined at least once per year.
+Based on predetermined and assessable objectives comprising financial and non-financial elements, and on the basis of annually determined company objectives and desired competences, an employee’s overall performance is assessed at least once per year.
 The non-financial objectives form a substantial portion (at least 50%) of the total set of objectives for an employee.

 Objective-setting

 Each year, the Managing Board formulates its own financial and non-financial objectives and presents them for approval to the Supervisory Board.
-The approved objectives are then partially assigned to the relevant identified staff and employees.
-Pursuant to the Group Remuneration Policy, financial objective-setting for employees in control functions may not be based on the commercial objectives of CEB; that is, the objectives for these employees are set independently from the financial targets or results of the business they control.
+The approved objectives are then cascaded down to the relevant Identified Staff members and other employees.
+Pursuant to the Group Remuneration Policy, financial objective-setting for employees in control functions shall not be based on the commercial objectives of CEB; that is, the objectives for these employees are set independently from the financial targets or results of the business they control.

 Performance Assessment

-A web-based performance-management system generates an overall performance rating.
-The three performance categories and their weighting within the overall score are competencies (40%), company focus (20%), and objectives (40%).
-The performance ratings vary as follows: “exceptional performance,” “exceeds expectations,” “job well done,” “needs improvement,” and “far below expectations.”
+A web-based performance management system generates an overall performance rating, determined by the manager.
+The two performance categories and their weighting within the overall score are competencies (50%) and company and individual goals (50%).
+The performance ratings vary as follows: “exceptional performance”, “exceeds expectations”, “job well done”, “needs improvement”, and “far below expectations”.

-Performance evaluation of identified staff considers performance over several years, and appraisals for employees in control functions take into account the countervailing function of these staff members.
+Performance evaluation of Identified Staff considers performance over several years, and appraisals for employees in control functions consider the countervailing function of these employees.

 Most important characteristics of the remuneration system